PsychicNoodles/tftv-api/README.md

 TFTV-Api
 ========

-A RESTful JSON and XML api for teamfortress.tv.
+A RESTful JSON api for teamfortress.tv.